photography website featured image (4)

 How do you want people to feel when they see your work?
 Surprised?
 Shocked?
 Obviously, not everybody will fell the exact way you want them too, or see the landscape shot through your eyes, but having at least 50% of people reacting the way you want them to means you’ve already achieved the goal.

-3. Edit your photos
+3. Edit your photos while designing a photography website

 Don’t let editing slide through your fingers, because once an image goes live, there is nothing you can do about it.
 It will stay viral for years ahead, and assuming it is good, it will grace people’s walls long after you’re gone.
 Therefore, think about the impact you’re creating, and avoid presenting your work in a poor way which can hinder your future deals.

-4. Choose shots carefully
+4. Choose shots carefully while designing a photography website

 Choosing the right shoots is the most challenging part of the task, as a photographer is always torn between selecting his personal favorites and the ones that have been mostly appreciated by experts and clients.